near/docs/docs/develop/basics/overview.md

 ---
-id: quickstart
+id: overview
-title: Orientation
+title: Overview
-sidebar_label: Orientation
+sidebar_label: Overview
 ---

 This overview will start with the basics of building blockchain applications with NEAR.
 It may cover information found elsewhere in the documentation.
 If you're up to speed with *why* and *how* to build on NEAR, you may jump to [Building Applications](/docs/roles/developer/building-apps).